Itsonedev/AppDevWeek1/README.md

-This is my Beer Bottles song after i fixed the bug
+This repo contains my Beer song as well as my phraseomatic java files